Direct Access to the

 Companies: 0# A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-In the space industry context, the term "Petrol" does not directly apply as it does in the automotive industry or everyday usage, where it refers to gasoline or liquid fuel for cars.
-Instead, the space industry focuses on various types of rocket fuels and propellants necessary for space missions.
-These include liquid, solid, and hybrid propellants, each with specific characteristics suited to different types of rockets and spacecraft.
+In the Space industry context, the term "Petrol" does not directly apply as it does in the automotive industry or everyday usage, where it refers to Gasoline or liquid fuel for cars.
+Instead, the Space industry focuses on various types of rocket fuels and propellants necessary for space missions.
+These include liquid, solid, and hybrid propellants, each with specific characteristics suited to different types of rockets and Spacecraft.

 General Description